-The pages that follow summarize Part 2 of the bill (Pages 20-27 of the final Enrolled version of the bill).
-The summary is organized according to the sequence of events beginning when a patient seeks treatment for pain and continuing through the issuance and prescribing of initial and subsequent opioids.
+The pages that follow summarize Part 2 of the Act (Pages 20-27 of the final Enrolled version of SB 273 passed during the 2018 Regular Session).
+Part 2 also incorporates the primary changes made in HB 2768 during the 2019 Regular Session.

+This summary is organized according to the sequence of events beginning when a patient seeks treatment for pain and continuing through the issuance and prescribing of initial and subsequent opioids.